srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Document for usage of Exapand Decider and its derived classes.(2 days) August 10th-15th :
-      * Since erros are values and they would be returned to the respective function so far, now provide all the errors except.i file.(3 days)
+      * Since erros are values and they would be returned to the respective function so far, now code fore generating exceptions automatically.(3 days)

       * Provide the standard examples in docs (simple index, simple search).(3 days) August 17th-22nd :
       * Implementation of go get feature.(3 days)

-      * Providing tests far classes implementend so far with go test(package) and edit the Makefile for adding new tests and provide tests for go get.(3 days)
+      * Providing tests for classes implementend so far with go test(package) and edit the Makefile for adding new tests and provide tests for go get.(3 days)
   August 24th-31st : Final Week.
       * Evaluation Week and submission.